-Murlin’s 114 tackles are the most in a single season in SHU history, eclipsing his previous two marks of 112 tackles in 2021 and 111 tackles in 2019.
+Murlin rewrote the Siena Heights record books during his four years.
+His 114 tackles are the most in a single season in SHU history, eclipsing his previous two marks of 112 tackles in 2021 and 111 tackles in 2019.
 His 55 solo tackles also set a single season SHU record, eclipsing the previous high of 50, set in 2013.
-Murlin’s 11 tackles for loss are the 6th highest single season mark in SHU history as well.
-Murlin’s 48 TFL yards are the 9th highest mark in single season SHU history now.
+Murlin’s 11 tackles for loss are the sixth-highest single season mark in SHU history as well.
+Murlin’s 48 TFL yards are the ninth-highest mark in single season SHU history now.

 Murlin caps off a historic career for the Saints.
 He holds numerous career records for the Saints, including tackles (415), solo tackles (163), assisted tackles (252) and fumble recoveries (5).
-He is tied for second with 33.5 tackles for loss, third in tackle for loss yardage (126), tied for third in forced fumbles (4), fifth in sacks (11.5) and tied for 6th in sack yardage (64).
-During Murlin’s stellar career, the Saints’ defense was the top defense in yards per game in the MSFA during the 2020, 2021, and 2022 seasons.
+He is tied for second with 33 1/2 tackles-for-loss, third in tackle-for-loss yardage (126), tied for third in forced fumbles (4), fifth in sacks (11 1/2) and tied for sixth in sack yardage (64).
+During Murlin’s stellar career, the Saints’ defense had the top defense in yards per game in the MSFA during the 2020, 2021 and 2022 seasons.
 As the anchor of the Saints’ defense, during his career, the defense held opponents to an average of 252 yards per game.

 “I’m beyond proud of Kole for earning this incredible honor.
 I consider myself very fortunate to have had the opportunity to work with a student-athlete that has the character of Kole Murlin.”